Martin-00789/Martin-00789/README.md

 ---

-• 🤔 Front-End Web Designer and Accountant!
+• 🤔 Front-End Developer and Accountant!
 Passionate about creating engaging and visually appealing web designs.
 • 🎓 Focusing on Front-End design, mastering HTML, CSS, and JavaScript.
 Studying React and SASS.
 • 🌱 Book lover, nature enthusiast.
 Finding inspiration in both the digital and natural world.
 • 🌟 Other interests: cryptocurrencies, investments.